Valkea/OC_P9/README.md

 *demo-login :* Bob

-*demo-password :* python
+*demo-password :* monstres

 #### Carl
 ```
-Carl is an acount with some opened tickets & reviews.
+Carl is an account with some opened tickets & reviews.
-He is followin Bob and he is not followed by anyone.
+He is following Bob and he is not followed by anyone.

 So he is supposed to see its own tickets & reviews as
 well as the reviews & tickets wrote by Bob